RyanJTalbot/scotus/README.md

 - seriatim

 ## JUSTICE / VOTING
-Justice Involved

-Vote Type
+### Vote Type
-voted with majority or plurality dissent regular concurrence special concurrence
+- voted with majority or plurality
+- dissent
+- regular concurrence
+- special concurrence

-judgment of the Court
+- judgment of the Court
-dissent from a denial or dismissal of certiorari , or dissent from summary affirmation of an appeal jurisdictional dissent justice participated in an equally divided vote
+- dissent from a denial or dismissal of certiorari , or dissent from summary affirmation of an appeal
+- jurisdictional dissent
+- justice participated in an equally divided vote

-Opinion Type
+### Opinion Type
-justice wrote no opinion
+- justice wrote no opinion
-justice wrote an opinion
+- justice wrote an opinion

-justice co-authored an opinion
+- justice co-authored an opinion

-Vote Direction
+### Vote Direction
-conservative
+- conservative

-liberal
+- liberal

-Vote Majority
+### Vote Majority
-dissent
+- dissent

-majority
+- majority

-Majority Opinion Assigner

-Majority Opinion Writer

 ## CASE OUTCOME
-Vote Coalition

-Winning Party
+### Winning Party
 no favorable disposition for petitioning party apparent petitioning party received a favorable disposition

 favorable disposition for petitioning party unclear

-Case Disposition
+### Case Disposition
 stay, petition, or motion granted affirmed (includes modified) reversed